-Green and renewable energy and transportation are emerging as an important part of climate change mitigation globally (medium evidence, high agreement) (McKinnon 2010; Zarfl et al. 2015; Creutzig et al. 2017).
-Evidence is however emerging across many biomes (from coastal to semi-arid and humid) how green energy may have significant trade-offs with biodiversity and ecosystem services thus demonstrating the need for closer environmental scrutiny and safeguards (Gibson et al. 2017)(Hernandez et al. 2015).
-In most cases, the accumulated impact of pressures from decades of land-use and habitat loss set the context within which the potential impacts of renewable energy generation need to be considered.
+Green and renewable energy and transportation are emerging as important parts of climate change mitigation globally (medium evidence, high agreement) (McKinnon 2010; Zarfl et al. 2015; Creutzig et al. 2017).
+Evidence is, however, emerging across many biomes (from coastal to semi-arid and humid) about how green energy may have significant trade-offs with biodiversity and ecosystem services, thus demonstrating the need for closer environmental scrutiny and safeguards (Gibson et al. 2017; Hernandez et al. 2015).
+In most cases, the accumulated impact of pressures from decades of land use and habitat loss set the context within which the potential impacts of renewable energy generation need to be considered.

-Small hydropower or SHPs were until recently considered as environmentally benign compared to large dams and are poorly understood, especially since the impacts of clusters of small dams are just becoming evident (Mantel et al. 2010; Fencl et al. 2015; Kibler and Tullos 2013).
-SHPs (<25/30 MW) and being labelled "green" are often exempt from environmental scrutiny (Abbasi and Abbasi 2011;

-Pinho et al. 2007; Premalatha et al. 2014b; Era Consultancy 2006).
+Until recently, small hydropower projects (SHPs) were considered environmentally benign compared to large dams.
+SHPs are poorly understood, especially since the impacts of clusters of small dams are just becoming evident (Mantel et al. 2010; Fencl et al. 2015; Kibler and Tullos 2013).
+SHPs (<25/30 MW) are labelled 'green' and are often exempt from environmental scrutiny (Abbasi and Abbasi 2011; Pinho et al. 2007; Premalatha et al. 2014b; Era Consultancy 2006).
 Being promoted in mountainous global biodiversity hotspots, SHPs have changed the hydrology, water quality and ecology of headwater streams and neighbouring forests significantly.
 SHPs have created dewatered stretches of stream immediately downstream and introduced sub-daily to sub-weekly hydro-pulses that have transformed the natural dry-season flow regime.
-Hydrologic and ecological connectivity have been impacted, especially for endemic fish communities and fragmented forests in the Himalayas and Western Ghats biodiversity hotspots in India, and regions in China, and Central America (medium evidence, medium agreement) (Jumani et al. 2017, 2018; Chhatre and Lakhanpal 2018; Anderson et al. 2006; Grumbine and Pandit 2013).
-Some regions have opposed SHPs over concerns about impacts on local culture and livelihoods (Jumani et al. 2017, 2018; Chhatre and Lakhanpal 2018).
+Hydrologic and ecological connectivity have been impacted, especially for endemic fish communities and forests in some sites of significant biodiversity values (medium evidence, medium agreement) (Jumani et al. 2017, 2018; Chhatre and Lakhanpal 2018; Anderson et al. 2006; Grumbine and Pandit 2013).
+In some sites, local communities have opposed SHPs due to concerns about their impact on local culture and livelihoods (Jumani et al. 2017, 2018; Chhatre and Lakhanpal 2018).

-Large scale solar farms that involve large land resources are being installed at a rapid rate.
-In India, semi-arid and arid regions are targeted for wind and solar farms.
-India's renewable energy targets are often sited in semi-arid areas which includes the last remaining habitats of the highly endangered Great Indian Bustard (Ardeotis nigriceps).
-Installing solar and wind farms linked to lethal power transmission lines cause mortality of a species whose global population is now reduced to about 150 (Collar et al. 2015).
-The loss of habitat over the decades has been largely due to agricultural intensification driven by irrigation and bad management in designated reserves (Collar et al. 2015; Ledec, George C.; Rapp, Kennan W.; Aiello 2011) but intrusion of power lines in its last remaining refuges is a major worry for its future persistence (Government of India 2012).
-In many regions around the world, wind-turbines and solar farms pose a threat to many other species especially predatory birds and insectivorous bats (medium evidence, medium agreement) (Thaker, M, Zambre, A. Bhosale 2018) and disrupt habitat connectivity (Northrup and Wittemyer 2013).
+Semi-arid and arid regions are often found suitable for wind and solar farms which may impact endemic biodiversity and endangered species (Collar et al. 2015, Thaker, M, Zambre, A. Bhosale 2018).
+The loss of habitat for these species over the decades has been largely due to agricultural intensification driven by irrigation and bad management in designated reserves (Collar et al. 2015; Ledec, George C.; Rapp, Kennan W.; Aiello 2011) but intrusion of power lines is a major worry for highly endangered species such as the Great Indian Bustard (Great Indian Bustard (Ardeotis nigriceps) and conservation and mitigation efforts are being planned to address such concerns (Government of India 2012).
+In many regions around the world, wind-turbines and solar farms pose a threat to many other species especially predatory birds and insectivorous bats (medium evidence, medium agreement) (Thaker, M, Zambre, A. Bhosale 2018) and disrupt habitat connectivity (Northrup and Witternyer 2013).

-Additionally, conversion of rivers into waterways has been touted as a fuel-efficient (low carbon emitting) and environment-friendly alternative to surface land transport (IWAI 2016; Dharmadhikary, S., and Sandbhor 2017).
-India's National Waterways (funded partly by a USD 375 million loan from the World Bank) seeks to cut transportation time and costs and reduce carbon emissions from road transport (Admin 2017).
-However given the low water levels in India's rivers in the dry-season (due to upstream demands and abstraction) the programme relies on large scale dredging to maintain deep channels.
-Evidence from elsewhere suggests that dredging could severely impact the water quality, human health and habitat of fish species (Junior et al. 2012; Martins et al. 2012), disrupt artisanal fisheries and potentially cause severe threat to the endangered Ganges River Dolphin (Platanista gangetica), India's National Aquatic Animal (Kelkar 2016).
-The most severe impact of dredging and vessel traffic on this unique species is the disruption through under-water noise of the acoustic signals that the endangered and naturally blind animal relies on for navigation, foraging and communication (low evidence, medium agreement) (Dey Mayukh 2018).
+Additionally, conversion of rivers into waterways has emerged as a fuel-efficient (low carbon emitting) and environment-friendly alternative to surface land transport (IWAI 2016; Dharmadhikary, S., and Sandbhor 2017).
+India's National Waterways seeks to cut transportation time and costs and reduce carbon emissions from road transport (Admin 2017).
+There is some evidence that dredging and under-water noise could impact the water quality, human health and habitat of fish species (Junior et al. 2012; Martins et al. 2012), disrupt artisanal fisheries and potentially impact species that rely on echo-location (low evidence, medium agreement) (Dey Mayukh 2018).
 Off-shore renewable energy projects in coastal zones have been known to have similar impacts on marine fauna (Gill 2005).
+The Government of India has decided to support studies of the impact of waterways on the endangered Gangetic dolphin in order in order to plan mitigation measures.